801C07/bwhthd.github.io/about.md

 ---
 layout: page
-title: About Ben
+title: About
 ---

 <div class="message">
-  A Gentleman and a Scholar
+	Student, Programmer, and Outdoors Enthusiast
 </div>

-A First Level Header
+Hi!
 ====================

-A Second Level Header
+My name is Ben Whitehead, I am a student at Lewis & Clark College in Portland, Oregon.
 ---------------------

 Now is the time for all good men to come to